Turtle Back Zoo: Other attractions

 There are several attractions at the zoo, including a train ride, carousel, and playground.
 All the zoo's attractions are part of the South Mountain Recreation Complex.

 The Turtle Back Zoo Railroad is a narrow gauge railroad attraction that opened with the rest of the zoo in 1963.
 The railroad originally operated two S-24 Iron Horse trains manufactured by Allan Herschell.
 These were replaced in 1984 and 1999 by two C. P. Huntington trains manufactured by Chance Rides.
 In April 2015, the railroad received a third C. P. Huntington locomotive from a Livingston resident as part of a program to commemorate the 150th anniversary of Abraham Lincoln's death.
 From 2019 to 2020, the railroad was renovated to make room for a third parking deck, including a realignment of a portion of the route, a renovated platform, and a new train maintenance building.
 In 2020, Investors Bank (now merged with Citizens Bank, N.A.) became the official sponsor of the railroad.

-The Endangered Species Carousel, a custom carousel built by Chance Rides and opened in 2008, is located inside a beautiful classic carousel house with mosaic floors and stained glass windows.
+The Endangered Species Carousel, a custom carousel built by Chance Rides and opened in 2008, is located inside a classic carousel house with mosaic floors and stained glass windows.
 Riders are seated on one of 30 endangered species, which includes pandas, alligators, and tigers.

 On September 25, 2010, the Turtle Back Zoo opened the Essex County Safari MiniGolf course.
 Designed by French & Parrello Associates, P.A., the miniature golf course replicates three African regions: the Sahara Desert, the African Grasslands, and the Congo located to the center is Mount Kilimanjaro.
 The miniature golf course consists of 19 holes and contains various animal sculptures, such as a camel, an elephant, a gorilla, a lion and more.

 In the following years, the zoo opened several more facilities, including the Treetop Adventure Ropes Course in September 2011, an education center in July 2014, and a new 15,000 square foot, $2 million, sea turtle recovery center in 2016.

 A $2 million on-site veterinary hospital includes a full surgery suite, in addition to x-ray and ultrasound facilities.
 In May 2022, it was renamed as the “Essex County Barry H. Ostrowsky Animal Wellness Center”, in honor of the president and CEO of RWJBarnabas Health.
 Construction of a second hospital, which will share the same name as the first hospital, began in October 2023 and was completed in April 2025.